 Registration is $750, and includes:

 the pre-training interview and written response;

-Six meals, plus continental breakfasts and three nights lodging (if desired) at Amigo Centre or Camp Mennoscah.
+Six meals, plus continental breakfasts and two nights lodging (if desired) at Amigo Centre

 Three hours of post-training coaching, to be used at the participant’s discretion

-begins at 10am on Monday and concludes at 12pm on Wednesday (Mennoscah) or 12pm Thursday (Amigo)
+begins at 10am on Monday and concludes at 4pm on Wednesday

 Conference Ministers and other conference staff members may audit the training for $500, which includes similar hospitality arrangements.